 *While there are plant sources of omega-3 fatty acids (like flaxseeds and walnuts), the conversion of these sources into EPA/DHA are low, making consumption of fatty fish or fish/algae oil supplementation necessary.

-While there has been a limited focus of study on the postpartum population, cross-sectional studies show low serum levels of vitamin D have been associated with depressive symptoms.
-In some studies, supplementing with high-dose vitamin D has show significant improvement in mood.
+While there has been a limited focus of study on the postpartum population, cross-sectional studies show low serum levels of vitamin D are associated with depressive symptoms.

 Food sources: Fatty fish, liver, eggs

 *Your best bet is to get your vitamin D levels checked before, during, and after your pregnancy (and supplement accordingly).
 Shoot for a blood range of 40-70 ng/mL.